[?] Subscribe To

 If there’s no documentation that an employee has been given notice of the quality of their employment experience, the actions of management may be discriminatory.
 An employee has to be given an opportunity to get their job performance back to a satisfactory level.

-and lean toward giving good employee evaluations for unsatisfactory work.
+Employees should recognize that some managers and supervisors are leery of criticizing them and lean toward giving good employee evaluations for unsatisfactory work.
 Many employers will leave out written remarks regarding the needed improvement.

 If the employee is fired, courts have given weight to the written information versus the “He said She said” disputed verbal dialogue between employers and employees.
 Courts also frown upon businesses that give negative references to prospective employers when no relevant employee review was documented.